Vlad Moldoveanu: College career

 After earning All-Metropolitan honors at St. John's College High School in Washington, DC, he began playing college basketball at George Mason University, where he played sparingly and averaged 2.3 points and 2.1 rebounds per game over two seasons.
 He then transferred to American University, where he enjoyed a breakout junior year.
 Moldoveanu averaged 18.1 points and 6.5 rebounds per game and was named first team All-Patriot League.
 As a senior in 2010–11, he increased his scoring to 20.1 per game and was again named first team all-conference.
-In his last year of college, he was also named to the Reese's College All-Star Game and was the Oscar Robertson Player of the Week for the week of January 9, 2011 after averaging 31.5 points and 9.5 rebounds per game during that week.
+In his last year of college, he was also named to the Reese's College All-Star Game and was the Oscar Robertson Player of the Week for the week of 9 January 2011, after averaging 31.5 points and 9.5 rebounds per game during that week.

 During his collegiate career, he scored 1,098 points.

 Professional career

 After going undrafted in the 2011 NBA draft, Moldoveanu signed a contract with the Italian team Benetton Treviso.
 In his first season as a professional player, he averaged 6.7 points per game in 37 games.
 For the 2012–13 season, he signed with the French team Le Havre.
 In 2012 and 2013, he has been named the Romanian Player of the Year.
 In August 2013, he signed a one-year deal with Kalev/Cramo.

-On July 18, 2014, he signed a contract with the Polish team Turów Zgorzelec.
-On July 11, 2015, he signed with Stelmet Zielona Góra.
-On June 20, 2016, he signed with U-Banca Transilvania.
+On 18 July 2014 he signed a contract with the Polish team Turów Zgorzelec.
+On 11 July 2015 he signed with Stelmet Zielona Góra.
+On 20 June 2016 he signed with U-Banca Transilvania.

-On July 4, 2017, Moldoveanu signed with Turkish club Büyükçekmece Basketbol for the 2017–18 season.
+On 4 July 2017 Moldoveanu signed with Turkish club Büyükçekmece Basketbol for the 2017–18 season.

-On July 10, 2018, Moldoveanu returned to U BT Cluj-Napoca.
+On 10 July 2018 Moldoveanu returned to U-BT Cluj-Napoca.

-On August 2, 2019, Moldoveanu moved to Greece and signed with Ifaistos Limnou.
+On 2 August 2019 Moldoveanu moved to Greece and signed with Ifaistos Limnou.

 National team career

 Moldoveanu represents the Romanian national basketball team.
-He played at the EuroBasket 2017.
+He played at the EuroBasket 2017 and was the team's leading scorer and rebounder.